highcharts/highcharts/docs/dashboards/data-modifiers.md

 ### Original and Modified Table relations

-Each modified table contains two methods that allow you to manage the relationships between the rows of the original and modified tables:
+Every modified table contains two methods that allow you to manage the relationships between the rows of the original and modified tables:
 - [`getLocalRowIndex`](https://api.highcharts.com/dashboards/#classes/Data_DataTable.DataTable-1#getLocalRowIndex) - Takes the original row index as an argument and returns the local row index in the modified table for which this function is called.
 - [`getOriginalRowIndex`](https://api.highcharts.com/dashboards/#classes/Data_DataTable.DataTable-1#getOriginalRowIndex) - Takes the local row index (in the modified table for which it is called) as an argument and returns the index of the corresponding row in the original table.